stencila/dockta/README.md

 🦄 If the folder does not contain either of those files then Dockter will scan all the folder's `.py` files for `import` statements and create a `.requirements.txt` file for you.

+> 🔧 See https://github.com/browserify/detective/issues/8 as an example of using JS regexes to parse for requires.
+A similar approach could be used for Python import statements.
+Since we wont have a python AST to walk in TypeScript.

 #### Node.js

 🦄 If the folder contains a [`package.json`](https://docs.npmjs.com/files/package.json) file, Dockter will copy it into the Docker image and use `npm` to install the specified packages.

 🦄 If the folder does not contain a `package.json` file then Dockter will scan all the folder's `.js` files for `require` statements and create a `.package.json` file for you.

+> 🔧 See https://github.com/browserify/detective for extracting required packages from source code

 ### Efficiently handling of updates to project code